Arizona Cardinals blown out 38-10 in loss to San Francisco 49ers in Mexico City - NewsBreak

 TEMPE, Ariz.
 (AP) — The Arizona Cardinals have fired offensive line coach and run game coordinator Sean Kugler.
 The Cardinals haven't confirmed Kugler's dismissal but the coach was no longer listed on the team's website on Tuesday.
 Coach Kliff Kingsbury told The Arizona Republic that Kugler was fired for an incident that happened on Sunday night in Mexico City, one day before the team's 38-10 loss to the San Francisco 49ers at Estadio Azteca.

-Green Bay Packers rookie offensive lineman Sean Rhyan has been suspended for six games without pay after violating the NFL’s
+Green Bay Packers rookie offensive lineman Sean Rhyan has been suspended without pay for six games for violating the NFL's policy on performance-enhancing substances

 Yardbarker